WPSC Stevens Point MGP Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-This work, which was conducted and funded by WPSC/Integrys, took place under a 2006 legal agreement (called a consent order) between WPSC and EPA.
-This agreement allowed EPA to oversee the company's investigation.
+This work, which was conducted and funded by WPSC/Integrys, took place under a 2006 legal agreement (called an administrative order) between WPSC and EPA.
+This agreement required WPSC to conduct the work under EPA oversight.

 Prior to EPA's involvement, various investigations and an upland cleanup were done in the 1990s under Wisconsin Department of Natural Resources oversight.